Conrad New York Downtown

 And an artfully placed collection of modern gray wool sofas turns the lobby into a collection of discrete spaces to meet up with friends, check your phone or have a drink (the bar adjoins).

 Rooms: The suite we saw, styled in serene creams, grays and browns, felt like a businesslike, if compact, one-bedroom apartment with contemporary furniture and a hint of downtown style.
-(Those weird windows that looked onto the atrium are gone.)
+(The weird Embassy Suites windows that looked onto the atrium are gone.)
 You could hold a small business meeting in the sitting area (a glass door styled like a shoji screen slides shut to separate sitting and sleeping rooms).
 A flatpanel TV sits atop an ample desk opposite a velvet club chair, a cool mid-century-inflected coffee table and a sleek sleeper sofa.

 Handsome built-ins abound.
 A wet bar is outfitted with a Nespresso coffee maker, a phalanx of glasses and a minibar.
 And in the sleeping area, the wall-mounted 42-inch flatpanel TV is part of a good-looking configuration of closets and drawers opposite the king-size bed.
 (The room was one of the lucky ones with a heart-pounding Hudson view.)